networknt/light-doc/content/tool/light-codegen.md

 your new generator, you need to externalize service.yml to add your generator impl into it.
 The one used internally can be found at https://github.com/networknt/light-codegen/blob/master/codegen-fwk/src/main/resources/config/service.yml

+### Multiple Frameworks

+Whether or not you are using command line or the web site to generate code, you can choose more than one frameworks at a time to combine the framework code together.
+Normally, you choose one to generate backend service and another one to generate front end single page application based on Angular or React.

+For command line tool, you can choose to generate the backend service first to a target directory and then run another command line to generate the front end application into the same target folder.
+The final target folder should have a running application with both front end and back end tightly integrated together.

+For web interface, it is a little bit complicated as both backend and frontend frameworks must be selected before triggering generation and the final result will be zipped and moved to download folder.
+You first choose the first framework from a dropdown and give model and config (can be a url link or upload/copy from local file system in JSON format).
+And then you can choose the second framework and provide detailed model and config.
+After all frameworks are selected and configured, you click the submit button to send the request to the server.
+The server response will have a url to the downloadable zip file that contains all the generated files.
+You just need to click the link to download the project file to your local drive.
+Then unzip, build, execute and test your project.

 [swagger-codegen]: https://github.com/swagger-api/swagger-codegen